 What is important when creating a thesis statement?

-Your thesis statement should clearly state your main point and set the direction for your essay.
-It serves as the foundation upon which your arguments are built, so ensure it's specific and directly related to the topic.
+Your thesis statement should clearly state your main point and set the direction for your entire essay.
+It must be specific, arguable, and directly related to the topic.
+Think of it as a promise to your reader about exactly what your essay will demonstrate, and make sure your body paragraph delivers on that promise.

 What are some tips for writing an engaging introduction?

-How can I effectively organize my body paragraphs?
+How can I effectively organize my body paragraph?

 What should I include in my conclusion?